 All participants must sign a waiver before we climb.
 Minors will need this form signed by their parent or legal guardian.
 The forms can be downloaded here or they can be provided when you arrive.

-Half-day trips are 4.5 hours long from the time we meet until you are back at you vehicles, allowing time for the 10-15 minute walk to the main climbing area.
+Half-day trips are 4.5 hours from the time we meet until you are back at your vehicle, allowing time for the 10-15 minute walk to the main climbing area.

 Meeting Time / Location

-We can meet at whatever time works best for you.
-For half-day trips during hot weather, we recommend meeting either in the morning (8-9:30) or afternoon (2-3:30) in order to take advantage of shade in the climbing area.
-For full-day trips the meeting time is less relevant, since we have time to walk further to find shade.
+We can meet anytime after 8:00am.
+For half-day trips during hot weather, we recommend meeting either in the morning (8-9:00) or afternoon (2-3:30) in order to take advantage of cooler temps / shade in the climbing area.
+For full-day trips the meeting time is less important, since we have more time to follow the shade.

 A day of rock climbing is the perfect family activity, and is something the kids will love telling their friends about.
 We have specialized equipment for small children, and commonly take kids as young as four out climbing.
 As for a maximum age, if you can still make it up a ladder, there is plenty at Smith you can climb!